jbrayton/JTSSemanticReload/README.md

 JTSSemanticReload
 =================

-A category method on UITableViewController for calling "reloadData" while preserving semantic content offset.
+A category method on UITableView for calling "reloadData" while preserving semantic content offset.

 ## Why You’d Want This